free prenuptial agreement template

 4. Do I need a lawyer for a prenup in Arkansas?

-Yes, but not entirely.
-Courts may override a spousal support waiver under Ark.
-Code Ann. § 9-11-406(b) only to the extent necessary to prevent one spouse from becoming eligible for public assistance at separation or divorce.
-Triggering-event forfeiture clauses (e.g., no alimony unless adultery or abuse) are enforceable.
+Yes, but not absolutely.
+Under § 9-11-406(b), a court may override a spousal support waiver only to the extent necessary to prevent one spouse from becoming eligible for public assistance at separation or divorce.
+The public-assistance threshold is the only statutory ceiling — above it, waivers and triggering-event forfeiture clauses (e.g., no alimony unless adultery, abuse, or abandonment) are enforceable.
 Rogers v.
 Rogers, 90 Ark.
 App.
 321 (2005).

-6. Can a prenuptial agreement cover child custody or child support in Arkansas?
+7. Can a prenuptial agreement cover child custody or child support in Arkansas?

-7. How long before the wedding should we sign a prenup in Arkansas?
+8. How long before the wedding should we sign a prenup in Arkansas?

 Only by written agreement signed by both parties with the same formalities as the original under Ark.
 Code Ann. § 9-11-405.
 Reconciliation, oral agreements, informal understandings, and partial property stipulations during divorce do NOT revoke a prenup.
 Banks v.
 Evans, 347 Ark.
 383 (2002).